souravs17031999/opioner-backend/README.md

 UI/UX feel - seamless experience right from login form to actual task dashboard.

+### GDPR compliance:
+- All the data processed for user is transparent and is explained on terms and privacy policy page of (Opioner-home website)[https://souravs17031999.github.io/opioner-home]

 **Whats coming up ?**
 _Delpoyment strategy via Terraform and Kubernetes soon coming up._